Angatar/mailman2/README.md

 In case you didn't yet configured your DNS for emails and web server, your web server is already reachable from http://localhost (welcome text) and if you let the URL_ROOT at its default value the mailman admin interface can be reached from (http://localhost/lists/admin/)

+The mailing lists cannot be used or created from a localhost since they require a valid domain name cofigured.

 ## DNS configuration
+4  records on your DNS are required to make mailman, exim4 and the web interfaces work properly (the 2 txt records are optional but good practice).
+- 1 A record for your domain or subdomain to declare your web interfaces that will allows to manage your mailing lists
+- 1 MX record to declare that your email server is authorised to send email for your domain name
+- 1 TXT record to declare your DKIM public key (the txt record including the public key is provided in the container logs)
+- 1 TXT record to define your server SPF check rules to avoid the usurpation of identity of your email server.

 comming soon ...

 ## Advanced configuration